blackferncreations/germankeycut/positioning.md

 **They are not the system itself.**

-Communication can make structure visible.
+Communication can:

+* clarify structure
+* establish hierarchy
+* make specialization legible
-It can clarify an offer, expose evidence and improve discoverability.
+* expose evidence
+* support discoverability
+* support recommendation

-It cannot substitute for missing structure.
+But communication cannot permanently substitute for missing structure.

-A polished website cannot resolve unclear responsibility, unsupported claims or persistent operational friction.
+A polished website cannot resolve unclear responsibility.

-Structural positioning can therefore affect marketing and communication without being defined by either.
+A stronger claim cannot create missing evidence.

+More persuasive messaging cannot remove operational contradiction.

-The same applies to translation, localization, search, SEO, AI visibility, web development and market research.
+The same distinction applies to:

-These may become necessary interfaces or execution layers.
+* translation
+* localization
+* branding
+* search
+* SEO
+* AI visibility
+* web development
+* market research

+Any of these may become relevant within structural positioning.

-None of them individually defines structural positioning.
+None individually defines it.

 ---

 ## Progression

-Structural positioning is concerned with continued progression, not persuasion alone.
+Structural positioning is concerned with whether an offer continues through the relevant market system.

-Progression can appear without enthusiasm or explicit approval.
+Progression can appear as:

-It may appear as:

 * another conversation
+* another evaluation stage
 * another order
-* another internal introduction
+* an introduction
 * a recommendation
-* continued inclusion in a process
-* reduced need for repeated explanation
+* reduced need for explanation
-* reduced need for re-evaluation
+* reduced need for verification

-The relevant question is therefore not only whether an offer creates attention or agreement.

-It is whether the offer continues.
+* continued use

+This is different from treating expressed approval as the primary signal.

+An offer can receive positive feedback without progressing.

+A restrained interaction can still produce a meaningful next step.

-The deeper distinction between persuasion, selection and integration is defined in `framework.md`.
+The deeper distinction between persuasion, selection, feedback, progression and integration is defined in [framework.md](./framework.md).

 ---

 ## Structural Friction

-Structural friction is anything that repeatedly increases the effort required to interpret, evaluate, trust, recommend or continue with an offer.
+**Structural friction is anything that repeatedly increases the effort required to interpret, evaluate, trust, recommend or continue with an offer.**

-Friction does not always appear as a complaint.

-It can remain silent.
+It can remain largely invisible.

 Examples include: